Two days, two hatchet attacks in Lewiston

 In the first, a man was hospitalized with gash wounds Wednesday night after a he was struck with a hatchet during a fracas on Sabattus Street.

 Police were called at about 11 p.m.
-Wednesday when it was reported that two groups of people were fighting at 259 Sabattus St. When police arrived, they found one man bleeding from cuts suffered when he was struck by a hatchet during the fight.
+Wednesday when it was reported that two groups of people were fighting at 259 Sabattus St. When police arrived, they learned that a man had been cut when he was struck by a hatchet during the fight.

-That man was taken to the hospital where he was stitched up and later released.
+That man walked to the hospital where he was stitched up and later released.
 He was not identified.

 Police were still investigating the incident on Thursday.
 Several people were questioned about the attack, but details remained murky.